 Individual questions and concerns should be handled through an email directly to the professor using the email address at the top of this syllabus or through D2L email.
-Email is the best way for contacting the instructor.
+Email is the best way to contact the instructor.

 Throughout the semester, the professor may post announcements on D2L.
 Contact information for the professor is listed at the beginning of this syllabus.
 Email is the preferred mode of communication.
-Students must use the MSU Student Email system through d2L.
-The professor will respond or at least acknowledge email messages from students within a maximum of five (5) business days when MSU is in session.
+Students must use the MSU Student Email system.
+The professor will respond to or at least acknowledge email messages from students within a maximum of five (5) business days when MSU is in session.
 Beyond standard university holidays and breaks, the professor will notify students of any extended periods of time when email contact is not practical (professional meetings, etc).
-Emails need to have HSHS 1013 in the subject area.